 Listing 12-1: Collect the command line arguments into a vector and print them out

 First, we bring the std::env module into scope with a use statement so that we can use its args function.
 Notice the std::env::args function is nested in two levels of modules.
 As we talked about in Chapter 7, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope, rather than the function itself.
 This lets us easily use other functions from std::env.
-It’s also less ambiguous than adding use std::env::args; then calling the function with just args; that might rookakedlook like a function that’s defined in the current module.
+It’s also less ambiguous than adding use std::env::args; then calling the function with just args; that might easily be mistaken for a function that’s defined in the current module.

-box heading
+start box

+The args Function and Invalid Unicode

-Note: std::env::args will panic if any argument contains invalid Unicode.
+Note that std::env::args will panic if any argument contains invalid Unicode.
 If you need to accept arguments containing invalid Unicode, use std::env::args_os instead.
 That function returns OsString values instead of String values.
 We’ve chosen to use std::env::args here for simplicity because OsString values differ per-platform and are more complex to work with than String values.

+End box

-On the first line of main, we call env::args, and immediately use collect to turn the iterator into a vector containing all of the iterator’s values.
+On the first line of main, we call env::args, and immediately use collect to turn the iterator into a vector containing all of the values produced by the iterator.
 The collect function can be used to create many kinds of collections, so we explicitly annotate the type of args to specify that we want a vector of strings.
 Though we very rarely need to annotate types in Rust, collect is one function you do often need to annotate because Rust isn’t able to infer what kind of collection you want.

 Finally, we print out the vector with the debug formatter, :?.
 Let’s try running our code with no arguments, and then with two arguments: